Skip to content

 valentinian-1-AR 48 Siliqua or 24 Miliaresia 104.3 g 66mm

 The Largest Silver Multiple Presentation Piece of 24 Miliaresia (48 Siliquae) 104.3 g.
 66 mm., minted at Antioch, 369AD.
 Diademed, cuirassed, and draped bust right of Valentinian.
-Reverse: Legend in four lines within laurel wreath; below, “AN” (mintmark for Antioch).
+Reverse: Legend is in four lines within the laurel wreath; below, “AN” (mintmark for Antioch).
 Unpublished and unique; cf. Kent, RIC X, p.
 139 discussing the Priscus Attalus medallion of quarter-pound weight.
 Some light porosity and displaying stray marks.
 Minimal wear results in a net grade of Extremely Fine.

 This silver multiple, weighing one-third of a Roman pound of silver, is remarkably thick compared to contemporary silver coins.
 At the time, the normal silver unit of account was the siliqua, and 24 siliquae equaled a gold solidus.
 The siliqua, the silver miliarense (2 siliqua), and the gold solidus were introduced during the monetary reforms of Constantine the Great.
 During Constantine’s reign, gold was valued at about 14 times the worth of an equal weight of silver.
 Modern numismatists use the terms “siliqua” and “miliarense” as denomination names; however, they have no basis in fact as having been used in ancient times to refer to a specific coin.